 - You can troubleshoot nutrient deficiencies and help give them a boost but sometimes there isn’t enough time left in the gardening season to make it worth your while.
 Sometimes you’re better to pull up the plants, add some compost and sow fast growing crops.

 - Rogue funky looking plants?
 You might have old seed, seeds that weren’t pollinated properly (squash and pumpkins are bad for that) or maybe you tried saving seeds yourself and the varieties cross-pollinated with a crop in the same family.
 If that’s the case, pull up the plants and sow something else.
 I’ve had this happen many times with squash, even store bought seed unfortunately, and it means the seeds ended up cross pollinating and not getting the desired crop variety.

 - Lack of pollination & flowers to produce fruiting crops.
 Certain crops like peas or beans are self-pollinating and the vegetables will grow from the flower.
 Others require pollination, and if you lack pollinators in your area then your fruit might not set.
 Look into attracting beneficial insects and pollinators and increasing biodiversity in your backyard.

-Sometimes your crops just need a ‘boost’ because your soil doesn’t have the required nutrients to help your plants grow & thrive.
+Sometimes your plants just need a ‘boost’ because your soil doesn’t have the required nutrients to help your plants grow & thrive.